zaphosting/docs/docs/dedicated-raid.md

 ## The Configuration Assistant

-When your server is booting, the raid configuration tool, is required to be started this can be done by pressing `F8` at the necessary boot step.
+When your server is booting, the RAID configuration tool is required to be started.
+This can be done by pressing `F8` at the necessary boot step.

 ![](https://screensaver01.zap-hosting.com/index.php/s/cYzj7L6dL5g7255/preview)

-Press `F8` on this point to open the raid configuration tool
+Press F8 at this point to open the RAID configuration tool

 ***